-Jess Chadwick is an independent software consultant and technologist.
-He has over a decade of development experience ranging from embedded devices in start-ups to enterprise-scale web farms at Fortune 500s.
-He is an ASPInsider, Microsoft MVP in ASP.NET, magazine and book author, including O’Reilly’s up-coming Programming ASP.NET MVC 4.
-Jess is actively involved in the development community, regularly speaking at user groups and conferences as well as leading the NJDOTNET Central New Jersey .NET user group.
+Jess Chadwick is a software developer and technologist with over fifteen years of development experience ranging from embedded devices in start-ups to enterprise-scale solutions in Fortune 25s.
+He is an ASPInsider and a magazine, book, and online course author, including O’Reilly’s Programming ASP.NET MVC 4 and several courses on Lynda.com.
+Jess is actively involved in the development community, regularly speaking at user groups and conferences as well as helping to lead the NJDOTNET Central New Jersey .NET user group.

 It’s quite easy to throw together a website using the ASP.NET MVC framework: write some code in a controller, throw some markup in a view and you’re all set, right?
 Sure!
 You can definitely make a working website that way.
 But… that’s not what the framework was designed for.

 The fundamental goal of the ASP.NET MVC framework — as its name suggests — is to drive development of loosely-coupled, highly-maintainable websites using time-honored patterns and practices such as tiered architecture and SOLID design patterns.
 The framework offers a number of features to help make this happen, but many developers are not even aware that some of these features exist or how they can help improve developer productivity and application effectiveness.

 In this talk we’ll take a look at some of the most powerful — and greatly underused — features of the ASP.NET MVC framework and show you how to put these features to work to make your MVC applications the best that they can be.

 Right out of the box, Glimpse seems to tell you pretty much everything you could ever want to know about your standard web application.
 How long did my request take to execute?
 How much of that was on the server vs. on the client?
 Which ASP.NET MVC routes were considered?
 Which SQL queries were executed (and how long did they take)?
 Glimpse has all the answers.